 Learn how to self inspect and decontaminate your gear by becoming a Tahoe Keeper.
 It’s easy, It’s free.
-And, it matters.
-You should know how to Clean, Drain and Dry every time regardless of where you live.

 The easiest way to access the lake is through the 20 designated “trailheads” located around the lake that include wayfinding signage, parking, facilities and restrooms.
 You can find these public launch and landing sites on our interactive google map or on the 7 Day Trip maps.
 Be sure to purchase a Lake Tahoe Water Trail Map & Access Guide at our local paddle shops and lodging properties and visitor centers.